-5 In the event that an eligible discount ticket user fare rider is not in possession of acceptable proof at the time of request, any suspension of service shall be held postponed for a period of 72 hours to allow the user to produce acceptable proof to the RTA Operations Manager.
+5 In the event that an eligible discount ticket user fare rider is not in possession of acceptable proof at the time of request, any suspension of service shall be held for a period of 72 hours to allow the user to produce acceptable proof to the RTA Operations Manager.
 If the proof is provided, the suspension shall be voided.
 If the proof is not produced within that time period, the suspension will be enforced.

-Within ten business days after issuance of a service suspension notice, the offender may deliver to the RTA Operations Manager a written request for review of the suspension and an opportunity to present reasons for reconsideration of the suspension.
-Within ten business days after receiving a request for review, the RTA Executive Director shall set a telephonic or inperson hearing to review the RTA Operations Manager's decision with the accused offender.
+after receiving a request for review, the RTA Executive Director shall set a telephonic or inperson hearing to review the RTA Operations Manager's decision with the accused.
 The hearing shall be held within ten business days following the request for a hearing.
 The RTA Executive Director then shall decide to affirm or reverse the suspension within ten days following the public hearing.
 The RTA Executive Director's decision shall be final.